-- (a) Sidewalk construction shall be in conformance with the Sidewalk Specifications of the Freeport Policy Manual, - (b) The Project Review Board may approve the use of alternative materials for sidewalk construction with the approval of the Town Engineer.
+- (a) Sidewalk construction shall be in conformance with the Sidewalk Specifications of the Freeport Policy Manual, - (b) The Project Review Board may approve the use of alternative materials for sidewalk construction with the approval of the Director of Public Works.
 The applicant shall be responsible for demonstrating that the alternative material is an acceptable equivalent. - 10) Bicycle lanes and Trails.